1. What does “pressure treated timber” mean?

 Impregnated timber is used for:

-10. Can children play safely on playground equipment made of preserved wood?
+8. Can children play safely on playground equipment made of treated timber?

-Several studies have concluded that there is no danger in playing on preserved wooden playground equipment.
-Playing in preserved wooden sand pits is also completely safe.
-There is no danger of leaching of the applied preservative leaching, even in case it comes in contact with the mouth.
+Several studies have concluded that there is no danger in playing on treated wooden playground equipment.
+There is no danger of the applied preservative leaching, even in case it comes in contact with the mouth.

-11. Is preserved wood safe in vegetable patches and gardens?
+9. Is treated timber safe to use in vegetable patches and gardens?

-Yes.
-Preserved wood is ideal for putting in borders, sawing boxes, cases, mushroom boxes, rose structures, pergolaÕs, compost boxes, beanstalk, etc. There is no risk of damaging plants or of plants taking up components of preservatives from the wood.
+Treated timber is completely safe.
+It is ideal for borders, sawing boxes, cases, mushroom boxes, rose structures, pergolas, compost boxes, beanstalk, etc. There is no risk of damaging plants or of plants taking up components of preservatives from the wood.

-If used properly and for the intended use, preserved wood does not cause health risks for humans.
+If used properly (according to EU regulations) and for the intended use, treated timber does not pose any health risks for humans.
 With every purchase of treated timber, the customer has the right to ask for treatment certification.

-13. Should vacuum and pressure treated wood be painted?
+11. Is it necessary for vacuum and pressure treated timber to be painted?